Spectacular & Absolutely Free Things to Do in Oslo, Norway in 2026

 Emotions, hopes and needs at different life stages are expressed through human body features, position and aesthetic, by careful and extremely detailed representation to the strongest muscle and the smallest wrinkle.
 Statues can be anyone, anywhere, anytime.

-Starting from the main gate and crossing the bridge to the fountain and up to the monolith plateau to finally get to the farthest wheel of life, the visit to the Vigeland Park is a different journey for each and everyone of us.
-It explores the human emotions in the purest state.
-You will definitely stop, stare and think: that’s me!
+Starting from the main gate and crossing the bridge, then moving past the fountain and up to the Monolith plateau, all the way to the distant Wheel of Life, a visit to Vigeland Park becomes a different journey for each of us.
+It explores human emotions in their purest form.
+At some point, you’ll stop, stare, and think: that’s me.

 🛑 Go and know Vigeland better: Go and check the museum.
 It is stunning!
 A huge house and workshop given to Vigeland during his lifetime so he can live and create, a mansion big enough to host his entire work and trials.